jpease/justinpease.com/_posts/2023-12-28-pointless-velocity.md

 ## The need for speed

-Any guesses what happens when management hears about velocity?
+Any guess what happens when management hears about velocity?

 > "You have a way to measure engineering speed?
 Great, we need to go faster!"